 Keeping track of your spending and saving money can both be a chore but there are apps out there to make your life easier.
-Take a look at this Tandem review to see how technology could help you.
-Plus, you can earn a free £10 Amazon voucher using my referral code.
+Take a look at this Tandem Bank review to see how technology could help you.

 One of the advantages for me writing about money is keeping up with all the latest apps.
 I love my phone (probably too much) and couldn’t believe my luck when several years back, Santander brought out their own app.
 Although it was quite limited, it allowed me to keep a closer eye on my balance.